 Sesame, sunflower, and poppy seeds are also high in protein and healthy fats.
 Sunflower seed kernels contain the most protein—7.3 grams per quarter cup—followed by sesame seeds and poppy seeds at 5.4 grams each.
 Add them to salads, breakfast porridge, or soups.

 My results are back from my doctor’s visit earlier this week.
 Bone density, good.
 My blood test results were all normal.
 Weight has stayed about the same for the past five years (first time in my adult life!).
 Blood Pressure 118 / 70.
 I still do not take any medications, supplements, or vitamins.
 I get everything I need to maintain my good health from the food I eat.
-I hope my example and explanations help you to improve your food choices so that you can enjoy your best health ever.
+I hope my example and explanations help you improve your food choices to enjoy your best health ever.